 Postdoctoral Scholar Opening for Alex Filippenko (2013)

-The Department of Astronomy is currently seeking candidates for a postdoctoral researcher position to conduct research on observational studies supernovae (SNe) and other transients (e.g., gamma-ray bursts).
+Pending approval of funds, the Department of Astronomy is currently seeking candidates for a postdoctoral researcher position to conduct research on observational studies supernovae (SNe) and other transients (e.g., gamma-ray bursts; GRBs).
 The postdoctoral scholars will be working under the direction of Professor Alex Filippenko.
 The start date for this position is September 2, 2014, or another date through mutual agreement.

-Besides providing research the successful candidate will participate in writing proposals and papers, developing data-analysis software, and assisting graduate and undergraduate students in the research group.
+Besides conducting research, the successful candidate will participate in writing proposals and papers, developing data-analysis software, and assisting graduate and undergraduate students in the research group.

 PhD or equivalent received by the start date.
 Experience with astronomical observations and data reduction, specifically CCD photometry and spectroscopy (long-slit and multi-slit).
 Knowledge of current problems related to SNe and/or GRBs and demonstrated competence in their solutions.
-Experience with optical spectropolarimetry.

 Salary for this full time position is $47,000-$59,000, commensurate with experience.
 The initial appointment is for two years with the possibility of a third year dependent upon funding.

 Required application materials include a resume, publications list, one-page summary of research interests, and two recent publications, plus three letters of reference.
 Please submit applications electronically at: